 If you’ve had trouble with this, here’s how to fix error code 1 in Minecraft.
-Unfortunately, Minecraft Exit Code 1 is a fairly common occurrence, and there are a few main ways to fix it.
-We’ll go over what you can do to fix your problem and a few different ideas.
+Unfortunately, Minecraft Exit Code 1 is a reasonably common issue, and there are a few main ways to fix it.
+We’ll review what you can do to fix your problem and a few different ideas.

-Error Code 1 is mostly a problem with the Java version of Minecraft, so if you’re playing on a console, this is a good way to avoid it.
+Error Code 1 is mainly a problem with the Java version of Minecraft, so if you’re playing on a console, this is an excellent way to avoid it.
 With the PC version, you get access to the community and mods, but it can sometimes be a little less stable.
 It seems likely that less will be prevalent over time.

 If you are looking for more information about Minecraft, here are some of the best mods for Minecraft.

 The first thing you can do to solve Minecraft error code 1 is to open the startup options.
-After that, you must go ahead and ensure that the “Java executable” option is checked.
+After that, you must check the “Java executable” option.

 Then you should go to the text box next to the “Java Executable” option and delete some of them, and it should look like this: